 Our insurance agency represents all supplemental insurance carriers direct to you.
 Whether you want to compare rates or discuss the differences between different Medicare insurance plans, we can help.

-Our brokerage represents several carriers, including: Aetna, American Continental, Anthem Blue Cross, Cigna, Central States Indemnity, Humana, Manhattan Life, Medico, Mutual of Omaha, Oxford Life, Sentinel, Standard Life & Accident, United American, United Healthcare AARP and many others.
+Our brokerage represents several carriers, including: Aetna, Assured Life, American Continental, Anthem Blue Cross, Cigna, Central States Indemnity, GTL, Humana, Liberty Bankers, Manhattan Life, Medico, Mutual of Omaha, Sentinel, Shenandoah Life, United American, United Healthcare AARP and many others.

-The first thing to know is that Medicare is standardized.
+The first thing to know is that Medicare supplements are standardized.
 A Plan F is a Plan F no matter which company you choose.
 Insurance companies cannot change the benefits, they can only charge different rates.
+Some companies add items like Silver Sneakers to your policy, but your doctor and hospital coverage does not differ.

-In fact, Medicare insurance prices are controlled by law.
+And Medicare supplement insurance prices are controlled by law.
 A Plan G with Mutual of Omaha will cost the exact same no matter your source – even if you call the company direct.
-Agents cannot adjust the prices in any way, but we are a valuable resource.
+Agents and insurance cannot adjust the prices in order to undercut one another.
+Prices may vary based on your gender, age, zip code, marital status and tobacco use, but we all use the have to offer the same quotes to the same individual.

 It can be a good idea to use an independent agent to shop prices.
 Your premiums will not change and you get the added benefit of viewing several plans at once while also discussing ratings, rate renewals and other important factors that are more readily available to independent agents.

 In our experience, the most popular Medicare supplement insurance policies are Plans F, G and N. One size does not fit all however – it’s a balance between monthly premiums and benefits.
-For example: Plan G can offer more savings over Plan F.
+For example: Plan G can offer more savings over Plan F when you do the math.

 Most consumers will factor-in their budget, health, and tolerance for out-of-pocket costs.
-While someone might purchase a High Deductible Plan F to keep his or her premiums lower, someone else might purchase Plan N or G so that their coverage will be more comprehensive.
+While someone might purchase a High Deductible Plan F to keep his or her premiums low, someone else might purchase Plan N or G so their coverage will be more comprehensive.

 That is to say, medical underwriting can be a factor outside of your one-time open enrollment window.
 Many people confuse the yearly Annual Election Period (AEP) with open enrollment.
 They are completely different and you can be turned down for supplemental insurance during the AEP window for poor health.